 Fourteen new classrooms covering 10,000 square feet were unveiled as the Modular Classroom Village opened.
-The complex of modular buildings also housed bachelor degree programs offered in joint ventures with Cal State Bakersfield and University of La Verne - a precursor to the University Center.
+The complex also housed bachelor degree programs offered in joint ventures with Cal State Bakersfield and University of La Verne - a precursor to the University Center concept.